nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 ### 8. Review everything is okay

 Finally, review your web service subscription.
-Click on “Create” if everything is okay or click on “Back” if you want to modify anything.
+Click on “Create” if everything looks good.
+Or go “Back” if you want to modify anything.
 ![Add Web Service summary page](../images/tutorials/09_New_Service_04.png)

 ### 9. Web service registration